4sh/datamaintain/docs/good-practice/good-pratice.md

 ### Common

+#### Performances
+A BEFORE script taking a while to be executed can delay the delivery, so try to anticipate that.

+#### Replayability
+Try to have scripts that can be played many times.
+Indeed, even if you have taken all the precautions, the execution of your script can fail (for many reasons).
+So it is more comfortable to have a replayable script.

 ### SQL

-**Avoid SELECT * because of prepared statement**:
+####Avoid SELECT * in your code
+If requests having `SELECT *` use prepare statement then when the schema will change your request will fail.
+See [presentation by Nelson Dionisi](#nelson_dionisi_pres) for more details.

 ### NoSQL

 ## References

-- https://www.youtube.com/watch?v=OKT2GSUg3dk : Excellent presentation by Nelson Dionisi from Mirakl that explains how Mirakl manage this problem.
+- <a name="nelson_dionisi_pres">https://www.youtube.com/watch?v=OKT2GSUg3dk</a> : Excellent presentation by Nelson Dionisi from Mirakl that explains how
+Mirakl manage this problem.

 - https://www.youtube.com/watch?v=zpM-lIRscXM : Thorben Janssen summarises strategies for each operation